Hajardiyaa/alx-low_level_programming/0x1A-hash_tables/README.md

- This is a hash tables project
+this is a hash tables task